Orchestra workshop

 What is the course about?

 You will learn to play orchestral music from the standard repertoire in a friendly, supportive atmosphere, with a conductor and professional leader (principal violin).
-We will focus on following phrasing and playing effectively together as an ensemble. ** All places for clarinet and flutes hava already been filled **
+We will focus on following phrasing, listening, and playing effectively together as an ensemble.
+The group will split for sectionals for winds and strings to work separately some of the time.

-Please note that you may be required to play 1st or 2nd and we will advise you on this after you have enrolled.
-Repertoire for this course includes:
+To check availability of places for your instrument and gain authorisation to enrol, email music office Please note that you may be required to play 1st or 2nd and we will advise you on this after you have enrolled.

 What will we cover?